Seagate/cloudfuse/README.md

     `docker run -it --rm --cap-add=SYS_ADMIN --device=/dev/fuse --security-opt apparmor:unconfined <environment variables> <docker image>`

+- Listing a directory with symbolic links is slow as this requires reading the object to determine the target of the link.

 ### Syslog security warning
 By default, Cloudfuse will log to syslog.
 The default settings will, in some cases, log relevant file paths to syslog.
 If this is sensitive information, turn